themanavpaul/Krpto-Blockhchain-Web3.0-Dapp/README.md

 KRPTO - Blockchain + Web 3.0 application.
 <br/>
-Decription:
+Decription:<br/>
-Transfer Ethereum (ETH) in less than 15 seconds using Smart Contract and Metamask Wallet integrated with Blockchain application.
+Transfer Ethereum (ETH) in less than 15 seconds using Smart Contract and Metamask Wallet integrated with Blockchain application.<br/><br/>
-How to Use:
+How to Use:<br/>
 Step 1.
 Click on Connect Wallet to Login with Metamask.<br/>
 Step 2.
 Fill the details in the form section right next to it.<br/>
 Step 3.
 Click on Send ETH and that's it.<br/>